ruby-concurrency/concurrent-ruby/doc/promises.out.md

 If they need to be used (e.g. when integrating with threads), `value!` is a better option over `value` when rejections are not dealt with differently.
-Otherwise the rejection are not handled and probably silently forgotten.
+Otherwise the rejections are not handled and probably silently forgotten.

 ## Error handling

-When one of the tasks in the chain fails, the rejection propagates down the chain without executing the tasks created with `then`.
+When a task in the chain fails, the rejection propagates down the chain without executing the tasks created with `then`.

 ```ruby